nambi02/learning-python/README.md

 # Learning Python

 This repository contains my daily learning journey with Python.
-Each folder represents one day of practice and covers various fundamental concepts.
+Each folder represents one day of practice and covers various fundamental concepts and mini projects.

 ## Folder Structure